BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/deploy.md

      b) The open ports of all the back-end cloud servers allow access with characteristic ip addresses (such as 1.1.1.1):
      ![gcp-fw-allsource-limitsrc](./images/gcp-fw-allsource-limitsrc.png)

-     c) The open port of the cloud server with a specific back-end tag (such as bfchainnode) allows all ip addresses to access:
+     c) The open port of the cloud server with a specific back-end tag (such as BFChainMeta node) allows all ip addresses to access:
      ![gcp-fw-limitsource-allsrc](./images/gcp-fw-limitsource-allsrc.png)

      d) The open port of the cloud server with a specific back-end tag (such as bfchainnode) allows access to the characteristic ip address (such as 1.1.1.1):